regebro/hovercraft/docs/presentations.rst

 Traditionally a presentation is made up of slides.
-Calling them "slides" is not really relevant in an impress.js context, as they can overlap and doesn't necessarily slide, but can zoom, roll and pitch.
+Calling them "slides" is not really relevant in an impress.js context, as they can overlap and doesn't necessarily slide.
 The name "steps" is better, but it's also more ambigiouos.
 Hence Impress.js uses the terms "slide" and "step" as meaning the same thing, and so does Hovercraft!

 Hovercraft! syntax